-Two parents/adult guardians may accompany a patient, but please no other children, including siblings.
+Up to four companions/parents/adult guardians may accompany a patient (exceptions allowed when siblings accompany the parent and patient).
 Please remember, besides in-person visits, we continue to offer Virtual Visits or visits by telephone based on your child’s needs.
 Call your provider’s office to schedule.
 Here is what you can expect at your child’s in-office appointment for your safety:

 - We will screen all visitors for COVID-19 at the entrance.

-- All visitors must follow all COVID-19 protocols while on site (screen negative, mask at all times, practice hand hygiene, maintain social distance).
+- All visitors must follow all COVID-19 protocols while on-site (screen negative, mask at all times if over age 2, practice hand hygiene, maintain social distance).

-- If the parent/guardian does not pass the screening, another parent/guardian can be screened, or the appointment will be rescheduled.
+- If the companion/parent/guardian does not pass the screening, another companion/parent/guardian can be screened, or the appointment will be rescheduled.

-- If the parent/guardian accompanying the patient is symptomatic, please call the clinic in advance to determine if the appointment needs rescheduled.
+- If the parent/guardian accompanying the patient is symptomatic, please call the clinic in advance to determine if the appointment needs to be rescheduled.

 - All office staff and providers will be wearing a mask.